pimsmath/onlinecourses2020/content/home/pastcourses.md

   # Background image.
   # image = "background.jpg"  # Name of image in `static/img/`.
-  # image_darken = 0.6  # Darken the image?
-Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).
   # text_color_light = true